Azure SQL Database serverless

-Auto-resuming is also triggered during the deployment of some service updates which require the database be online.
+Auto-resuming is also triggered during the deployment of some service updates that require the database be online.

-The latency to auto-resume and auto-pause a serverless database is generally order of 1 minute to auto-resume and 1-10 minutes to auto-pause.
+The latency to auto-resume and auto-pause a serverless database is generally order of 1 minute to auto-resume and 1-10 minutes after the expiration of the delay period to auto-pause.

 Customer managed transparent data encryption (BYOK)